Immunoglobulin G: Role in diagnosis

 The measurement of immunoglobulin G can be a diagnostic tool for certain conditions, such as autoimmune hepatitis, if indicated by certain symptoms.
 Clinically, measured IgG antibody levels are generally considered to be indicative of an individual's immune status to particular pathogens.
-A common example of this practice are titers drawn to demonstrate serologic immunity to measles, mumps, and rubella (MMR), hepatitis B virus, and varicella (chickenpox), among others.
+A common example of this practice is titers drawn to demonstrate serologic immunity to measles, mumps, and rubella (MMR), hepatitis B virus, and varicella (chickenpox), among others.

 Testing of IgG is not indicated for diagnosis of allergy, and there is no evidence that it has any relationship to food intolerances.